 How Good Is AI Writing?

 Like all things artificial intelligence, this is a gray area.
-Though AI writing is perfectly competent, many find that AI writing isn’t people-first and unable to cater to the humans who read it.
+Though AI writing is perfectly competent, many find that AI writing isn’t people-first and is unable to cater to the humans who read it.

 Plus, with so many people now using AI, AI content has become a commodity.
 Users can essentially get the same content from similar prompts, but it won’t rank well on a SERP that prioritizes unique posts and user experience.